-Madison Catholic diocese challenges county reopening plan as unconstitutional
+Madison Catholic Diocese challenges county reopening plan as unconstitutional

 A Washington, D.C.-based law firm that specializes in religious liberty cases has sent a letter to Dane County and city of Madison officials saying their local coronavirus reopening plan discriminates against the Madison Catholic Diocese.

-In a letter to sent Wednesday on behalf of the diocese to Mayor Satya Rhodes-Conway, County Executive Joe Parisi and Janel Heinrich, the director of the joint city-county health department, attorneys with the nonprofit Becket Fund for Religious Liberty and two other law firms say the county's Forward Dane plan singles churches out for tighter gathering restrictions than many other venues.
+In a letter sent Wednesday on behalf of the diocese to Mayor Satya Rhodes-Conway, County Executive Joe Parisi and Janel Heinrich, the director of the joint city-county health department, attorneys with the nonprofit Becket Fund for Religious Liberty and three other law firms say the county's Forward Dane plan unconstitutionally singles out churches for tighter gathering restrictions than many other venues.

 Under the plan attendance at religious institutions is limited to 25% of their capacity, up to a maximum of 50 congregants, in the current Phase 1 of the three-phase plan.
 Other venues, including shopping malls, gyms and theaters, are simply limited to 25% capacity, with no specific upper limit.